 Scopes, also known as telescope sights, do not use a front sight.
-Your aiming sight is inside the scope.
+Your aiming point is inside the scope.
 It is called the reticle.
-Most scope sights use a post, post and crosshair, crosshairs, or crosshairs and dot as aiming points.
+Most space sights use a post, post and crosshair, crosshairs, or crosshairs with a dot as aiming points.
 Scopes make the image of your target and the surrounding area appear closer to you.
 The degree of the enlargement is called power.
-Power is stated as 2X for two times as large as normal, 4X for four times as large as normal, and so on.
-A scope mount allows the scope to be directly attactched to the rifle.
+Power is stated as 2X for two times as large as normal.
+4X for four times as large as normal, and so on.
+A scope mount allows the scope to the districtly attacked to the rifle.